 In 1950s, the Noxzema Chemical Company of Baltimore, Maryland – known mainly for their Noxzema Skin Cream – began a program of diversification.
 The company hired new staff with experience in sales, advertising and product development, and began creating and market testing new lines.

-Cover Girl was made with some of the medicinal compounds found in Noxzema Skin Cream – camphor, menthol, phenol and eucalyptus – but it also included hexachlorophene, a halogenated phenol patented in 1941 which received widespread attention after the commercial success of Dial Soap.
-As it was a bactericide – and bacteria are associated with pimples and other skin blemishes – the inclusion of hexachlorophene allowed Noxzema to claim that Cover Girl was ‘really good for the skin’ and ‘better than not using make-up at all’.
+Cover Girl was made with some of the medicinal compounds found in Noxzema Skin Cream – such as camphor, menthol, olive oil and eucalyptus oil – but also included the bactericides methyl and propyl parahydroxybenzoate and hexachlorophene.
+As bacteria are associated with pimples and other skin blemishes, the inclusion of parahydroxybenzoates and hexachlorophene allowed Noxzema to claim that Cover Girl was ‘really good for the skin’ and ‘better than not using make-up at all’.

 See also: Hexachlorophene